hcliedtke/extinct/README.md

 Please cite their publication when using their models, including via this Shiny app.
 If this shiny app was useful to you, please cite this GitHub repository as well:

 Liedtke, H. C. (2024).
-Extinct: A shiny app for inferring extinction v1.0.0
+Extinct: A shiny app for inferring extinction. v1.0.0. https://github.com/hcliedtke/extinct